 Risk rating process by itself is an integral part of the process for selection of clients and sanction of credit facilities.
-Exercise of delegation for sanction of fresh loans or renewal / review of existing exposure by field level functionaries is permitted only for borrowers above a pre-specified rating grade.
+Exercise of delegation for sanction of fresh loans or renewal / review of existing exposure by field level functionaries is permitted only for borrowers above a threshold rating grade.
 Entry-level restrictions are further tightened in certain sectors where market signals need for extra caution.

-2. Market risk
+Market risk

 Market risk is monitored through various risk limits set vide Board approved Market Risk Management Policy.
-Detailed policies like Asset Liability Management Policy, Investment Policy, Derivatives Policy, Forex policy, Market Risk Management Policy etc. are put in place for the conduct of business exposed to Market risk and also for effective management of all market risk exposures.
+Detailed policies like Asset Liability Management Policy, Investment, Forex and Derivatives Policy, Market Risk Management Policy etc. are put in place for the conduct of business exposed to Market risk and also for effective management of all market risk exposures.